nikitavoloboev/data/finance/finance.md

 ![](https://i.imgur.com/aq0qRW1.jpg)

-Actual will also soon let you automate setting of budgets in the future so that my categories for Food will have a fixed budget every month.
+Actual will also soon let you automate setting of budgets in the future so that some of my categories like Food will have a fixed budget every month.

 I also use [N26](https://n26.com/en-eu/) as my online bank which I love.